bnoden/node-deep/readme.md

-Developing/maintaining lower-level skills with Node.js and in general.
+On intimate terms with Node.js.